google/chromeos-filesystems/README.md

 ## License

 All providers are licensed under Apache 2.0.
 See the LICENSE file for details.
-All original source code is Copyright Google Inc. 2014.
+All original source code is Copyright 2014 The Chromium Authors.